-Cal-OSHA requires machine guarding be provided and maintained to protect employees from the hazards associated with the operation of machinery.
-Machine guarding requirements are addressed in the California Code of Regulations, Title 8, General Industry Safety Orders.
-The need for machine guarding may be found in machine shops in academic departments, maintenance shops, print shops, restaurant kitchens, and other areas where mechanical equipment is used.
+Under California state law, employers must protect employees from all hazards associated with the operation of industrial machines by the use of guards, safeguarding devices, awareness devices, or safeguarding methods.
+Machine safeguarding requirements are addressed in the California Code of Regulations, Title 8 sections 3940-4647 and ANSI B11.19.
+Machines requiring safeguarding may be found in academic departments, maintenance shops, HVAC equipment, print shops, machine tool and woodworking shops, agricultural machinery, dining service kitchens, meat cutting shops, and any other areas where mechanical equipment is used.

-How do you identify safety hazards associated with guarding?
+How do you identify safety hazards associated with machine operation?

 You must be able to recognize the contributing factors, such as the mechanical components of machinery, the mechanical motion that occurs at or near these components, and the specific worker activities performed with the mechanical operation.
 Typically, the following areas on machinery are dangerous and can be a risk to anyone near the machine: